dateparser – python parser for human readable dates

 datetime.datetime(2015, 3, 27, 0, 0)

-You can also ignore parsing incomplete dates altogether by setting STRICT_PARSING flag as follows:
+You can also ignore incomplete dates by setting the STRICT_PARSING flag:

 >>> parse('December 2015', settings={'STRICT_PARSING': True})